artsy/artsy.github.io/source/_posts/2012-08-16-testing-with-delayed-jobs.markdown

 The complete code that handles a few more cases, including enabling and disabling the observer, and counting successful runs and errors can be found in [this gist](https://gist.github.com/3370052).
 Please help us improve it.

-We can now test our notification without compromising on the delayed nature of the job.
+We can now test our notification without compromising on the delayed nature of the job and add a test making sure we create a single delayed job from a call to `notify!`.

 ``` ruby spec/models/user_spec.rb
 describe User do